vitapoon/MechaCar_Statistical_Analysis/README.md

 # T-Tests on Suspension Coils
 Lot 1 and Lot 3 the PSI values are not different from the population mean.
 However lot 2 the p-value is .347 which means there is evidence that the suspension coil is different from the population mean.
 All t-tests can be seen below:

+## Here is a breakdown of each of the four tests: